yashraj-007/Real-Time-Lane-Detection-and-Steering-Assist-System/README.md

 ## What this project solves:

-###Lane guidance on degraded roads:
+- Lane guidance on degraded roads

-Uses classical computer vision to detect lane markings where they exist.

-###Fallback road detection:

-Automatically switches to estimating the drivable road center when lane lines are missing, enabling the vehicle to stay safely in the middle of the road.
+- Fallback road detection

-###Smooth, real-time steering decisions:
+- Smooth, real-time steering decisions

-Temporal smoothing prevents flickering or abrupt steering, improving stability and safety.

-###Adaptive to complex traffic conditions:
+- Adaptive to complex traffic conditions

-Works on curved, rural, and crowded roads where traditional lane-only ADAS would fail.

 Impact:
 This approach increases the robustness and reliability of ADAS systems, making them safer for real-world scenarios where lanes are not clearly marked.
 It’s particularly relevant for countries with inconsistent road infrastructure, providing practical lane-keeping and steering guidance even under challenging conditions.